Basics In Statistics Question And Answers

 Sampling:

-It is the process or technique of selecting a sample of appropriate characteristics & adequate size
+Sampling is the process or technique of selecting a sample of appropriate characteristics and adequate size

 Basics In Statistics Classify sampling